Advertisement

 Keep moving

 Exercising regularly is one of the most important things you can do for your health.
 The list of benefits goes on and on.
 A regular fitness regimen can help you strengthen your muscles and bones, manage your weight, increase your flexibility, and so much more.
-And it can be key in boosting your mood and reducing stress.
+It can also be key in boosting your mood and reducing stress.
 That’s because exercise releases feel-good brain chemicals called endorphins that help enhance your sense of well-being.
 Working out can be a great social activity, too.
 Consider setting up a recurring walking date with a friend or family member.
-You’ll get to catch up with a loved one while doing something great for your body.
+You’ll get to catch up with a loved one while doing something beneficial for your body.
 Before beginning any sort of exercise program, be sure to get the okay from your healthcare team.

 Get the sleep you need